mnberthe/aws-solutions-architect-associate-notes/README.md

 - Protect against unintended deletes (ability to restore a version)
 - Easy roll back to previous version
 - With versioning, all versions of an object are stored and can be retrieved, including deleted objects.
+- Versioning can only be suspended once it has been enabled.

 __Amazon S3 – Replication__
 - __Must enable Versioning__ in source and destination buckets